RCVS Certificate in Advanced Veterinary Practice (CertAVP)

 Overview

-This module consists of a 16-week programme which will aims to develop a systematic approach to common dermatological conditions seen in veterinary general practice.
+This module consists of a 16-week programme which aims to develop a systematic approach to common dermatological conditions seen in veterinary general practice.

 Content